 Advancing His Career

 Known for being a team player and tackling projects, Donnie was asked to help out on his days off at the Jordan Creek location.
 Always willing to help, Donnie accepted.
-Not one month later, the District Manager asked Donnie to join the Manager-in-Training program officially and begin running the Jordan Creek store permanently.
+Not one month later, the District Manager asked Donnie to join the Manager-in-Training program.
+At this point, he was to begin running the Jordan Creek store permanently.
 Excited by this new challenge, Donnie gladly accepted.
 During his time so far managing the Jordan Creek location, he has offered up new ideas to improve the store and processes.
 Donnie hopes to create the type of atmosphere he first experienced as a volunteer in Knoxville and inspire others as he was.

 Click here to learn more about the services Goodwill provides and how your donations and purchases support them.